-Both paths allow you to slip behind the fountain and look out through the cave…the view of the palace below is quite magnificent and makes for great photos of both the building and landscaped gardens.
+Both paths allow you to slip behind the fountain and look out through a small cave…the view of the palace below is quite magnificent and makes for great photos of both the building and landscaped gardens.

 How to get to the Neptune Fountain

 It’s kind of difficult not to find the fountain.
 Simply get to the palace, then go around to the landscaped garden side and look out toward the hill.
-It’s the huge marble (cough) fountain-like object at the foot of that hill.
+That huge marble fountain-like object at the foot of that hill?
+Yep, that’s it.

 At the height of summer, you can spot it by the crowds of people hoping to get a bit of cooling spray on the wind.